 - Sample collection: Up to several hundred litres of vapour is sampled off-line onto a sorbent tube.

-- Tube desorption: The sorbent tube is heated and the analytes are swept onto a focusing trap in 100–200 mL of carrier gas.
+- Tube desorption: The sample is heated in a flow of carrier gas and the analytes swept onto an electrically-cooled focusing trap.

 - Trap desorption: At the end of tube desorption, the focusing trap heats rapidly in a reverse flow of carrier gas transferring or injecting the analytes into the GC column as a narrow band.
 Analytes are transferred to the GC in just a few hundred micro-litres of carrier gas providing pre-concentration factors of several orders of magnitude.